 I recently presented at the Intrigue Digital Marketing Summit in Melbourne.
-My keynote, Turning Content and Inbound Marketing into your Strategic Lead Generator, covered the importance of knowing your customer, delivering a personalised experience, and creating compelling content.
+My keynote, Turning Content and Inbound Marketing into your Strategic Lead Generators, covered the importance of knowing your customer, delivering a personalised experience, and creating compelling content.

 My five key takeaways

 - Know your customers and communicate personally with them

 - Consider the entire customer journey and experience – not just your single campaign